android/input-samples/StylusLowLatency/README.md

 - It is appropriate for small changes to the display (extending an ink stroke) but not large changes (panning, zooming).
 - Rendering can be approximate (prediction)

-### Double buffered layer is used to persist the pixels
+### Multi buffered layer is used to persist the pixels
 - It operates when pointer is lifted (`ACTION_UP`)
 - Pixels are accurate, true to user input